chouck-coder/canon-r6-mk2-RAW-Burst-to-DNG-and-video/README.md

 2) start extract.bat it will convert CR3s rolls to DNGs and TIFFs, placing them on your drive. it will create a nset of individual videos per roll and one that combines ALL rolls.
 3) cull DNG images in FastStone (Alt+1) in full-screen mode and zoom 175% (this is free tool is lightning fast for culling). you can use Photomechanic or others
 4) Copy selected images DNGs to the output folder
-5) Process them with DxO to create TIFFs with min side of 1080px into the same output folder and final JPGs if needed
+5) Process them with DxO to create TIFFs with min side of 1080px into the same output folder and final JPGs if needed.
+This is an optional step
 6) run selected.bat to create a set of small videos and one covering all.
    IMPORTANT: big video will include ONLY burst rolls that have at least ONE picture selected at steps 3-4.
 These will be pause at these SELECTED images for a second (configurable).